Directly Detecting the Envelopes of Low-mass Planets Embedded In Protoplanetary Discs and The Case For TW Hydrae: Application to TW Hydrae

-To understand where the thermal radiation is generated inside the envelope, we plot the temperature and the height of the $\tau_{mm}=1$ surface above the planet.
-When the planet's luminosity decreases (smaller dots in Figure \ref{fig:twhydrae}), the envelope becomes more massive and the $\tau_{mm}=1$ surface moves higher towards the disc surface (moving to the right in the lower right panel).
-At the same time, the temperature at the $\tau_{mm}=1$ surface is lower with the lower luminosity.
-Thus, when the luminosity gets lower, the envelope's lower temperature is compensated by the larger emitting area.
+To understand where the thermal radiation is generated inside the envelope, we plot the temperature and the height of the $\tau_{mm}=1$ surface above the planet. { As initially discussed in Section \ref{sec:1dmodels},} when the planet's luminosity decreases (smaller dots in Figure \ref{fig:twhydrae}), the envelope becomes more massive and the $\tau_{mm}=1$ surface moves higher towards the disc surface (moving to the right in the lower right panel of Figure \ref{fig:twhydrae}).
+As the luminosity gets lower, the envelope's lower temperature is compensated by the larger emitting area so that the total flux is almost a constant.